-- Department of Commerce and Economic Opportunity Funding (October SAG meetings Molly Lunn, the Department) - Areas they would cover can the other Program Administrators cover low or low/moderate income customers? - Amount is it 25% of the total 8-103/8-104 funding?
-(The statute states 25% of the measures). - Independent evaluation contract should the Department have its own evaluation contractor? - Should DCEO have its own proceeding and EE Plan? - What are realistic goals for the Department? - i.
+- Department of Commerce and Economic Opportunity Funding (October SAG meetings Molly Lunn, the Department) - o Areas they would cover can the other Program Administrators cover low or low/moderate income customers? - o Amount is it 25% of the total 8-103/8-104 funding?
+(The statute states 25% of the measures). - o Independent evaluation contract should the Department have its own evaluation contractor? - o Should DCEO have its own proceeding and EE Plan? - o What are realistic goals for the Department? - i.
 Should the Department have to get 20% of the utility goals? - ii.
 Can the Department get the same (\$/therm, kWh), higher or lower than their performance? - iii.
 Is it fair for the Department to assign 20% of the goals if that doesn't reflect their assigned customer base? - What is the load of customers that the Department actually serves, as a % of entire load? (ballpark for low-income / public sector)

-33 See 10-0568 Final Order at 26-27 (December 21, 2010).
+&lt;sup>29 See 10-0568 Final Order at 26-27 (December 21, 2010).

-34 This issue was not specifically addressed in the Planning Process because broader low and moderate income issues were discussed by SAG.
+&lt;sup>30 This issue was not specifically addressed in the Planning Process because broader low and moderate income issues were discussed by SAG.

 - How can we integrate the IPA bidding process with the Section 8-104/8-104 planning process?
-(Karen Lusson, IL AG) separate discussion - SAG participants need to understand what is in the current IPA Portfolio. - i.
-What programs should go into the IPA? - Allocation across Programs (October 2015 meetings Keith Goerss, Ameren Illinois; coordinate with other Program Administrators to include a matrix for each) - Residential / Commercial and Industrial ("C&I") / Market Transformation - Maximize savings? - Funds allocated according to class contribution or more generally - "Balanced" Portfolio of options for customers - Roles that Potential Studies play in determining the allocation - Annual vs. Lifetime Savings (October 2015 meetings Chris Neme, Energy Futures Group, on behalf of NRDC) - To what extent should Program Administrators focus on annual vs. lifetime savings? - What happens if you define the EE Plans based on lifetime goals? - Costs cents/First year (and lifetime) kWh and dollars/First year (and lifetime) therm deferred - Gas and electric costs what is current price per kWh/therm savings of the residential and C&I Portfolios? - i.
+(Karen Lusson, IL AG) separate discussion - o SAG participants need to understand what is in the current IPA Portfolio. - i.
+What programs should go into the IPA? - Allocation across Programs (October 2015 meetings Keith Goerss, Ameren IL; coordinate with other Program Administrators to include a matrix for each) - o Residential / Commercial and Industrial ("C&I") / Market Transformation - o Maximize savings? - o Funds allocated according to class contribution or more generally - o "Balanced" Portfolio of options for customers - o Roles that Potential Studies play in determining the allocation - Annual vs. Lifetime Savings (October 2015 meetings Chris Neme, Energy Futures Group, on behalf of NRDC) - o To what extent should Program Administrators focus on annual vs. lifetime savings? - o What happens if you define the EE Plans based on lifetime goals? - Costs cents/First year (and lifetime) kWh and dollars/First year (and lifetime) therm deferred - o Gas and electric costs what is current price per kWh/therm savings of the residential and C&I Portfolios? - i.
 Res - ii.
 C&I - iii.
 Low Income - iv.
-By program? - What is reasonably aggressive goal (price/kWh; price/therm) for residential and C&I Portfolios? - Changes to Current Program Design (starting point current Portfolios) (October SAG meetings Chris Neme, Energy Futures Group, on behalf of NRDC; in coordination with other stakeholders) - Are any changes needed?
-Is there evidence to support that change? - Custom Programs how do Program Administrators come up with savings? - Stipulation (SAG Facilitation) October 2015 - What are we trying to agree to at the end of this process? - Policy Manual (Karen Lusson, IL AG) October 2015 - Confirm that the Policy Manual is a threshold document for the next 3-year Plan. - Goals on the electric side, will there be 3-year goals and budgets?
-(Keith Goerss, - Ameren Illinois; in coordination with ComEd) October 2015 - This is a statutory interpretation/legal issue.
-Utilities need to comply with the statutory requirements. - Issues:
+By program? - o What is reasonably aggressive goal (price/kWh; price/therm) for residential and C&I Portfolios? - Changes to Current Program Design (starting point current Portfolios) (October SAG meetings Chris Neme, Energy Futures Group, on behalf of NRDC; in coordination with other stakeholders) - o Are any changes needed?
+Is there evidence to support that change? - o Custom Programs how do Program Administrators come up with savings? - Stipulation (SAG Facilitation) October 2015 - o What are we trying to agree to at the end of this process? - Policy Manual (Karen Lusson, IL AG) October 2015 - o Confirm that the Policy Manual is a threshold document for the next 3-year Plan. - Goals on the electric side, will there be 3-year goals and budgets?
+(Keith Goerss, Ameren IL; in coordination with ComEd) October 2015 - o This is a statutory interpretation/legal issue.
+Utilities need to comply with the statutory requirements. - o Issues:

 - i.
 On the savings side, is it a 3-year goal?
-If it's a multi-year goal, how is the goal calculated?35 - ii.
+If it's a multi-year goal, how is the goal calculated? - ii.
 On the budget side, is it a plan-budget or a multi-year budget?
 Do those budgets change with either forecasts or actual sales data?

-35 Multi-year savings is currently an issue in an Ameren Illinois energy efficiency docket.
+&lt;sup>31 Multi-year savings is currently an issue in an Ameren IL energy efficiency docket.